 - Complete the required human subjects research training

 - Acknowledge and accept your responsibility to protect the rights and welfare of human research participants and for complying with all applicable regulations.

-- Provide a copy of the IRB-approved informed consent document to each participant at
+- Provide a copy of the IRB-approved informed consent document to each participant at the time of consent.

 - Promptly report proposed changes/modifications to approved studies to the IRB.
 You may not initiate changes without IRB review and approval.